 Online Master’s in School Counseling

-The online master’s in Counseling and Guidance program prepares you to guide pre-K–12 students toward success by becoming a school counselor.
+The online master’s in School Counseling program prepares you to guide pre-K–12 students toward success by becoming a school counselor.
 After graduating, you will be able to:

 Create school programming that promotes the wellbeing of students, families, and communities.